huyz/trustytools/docker/README.md

   - Checks if `.srv-bind-mount` files are accessible from containers
   - Usage: `dk-bind-mount-mark-check [container...]` (default: all containers)

+- **`dk-bind-mount-mark-autorestart`** - Auto-restarts Docker Compose projects until bind mounts are correct
+  - Checks if `.srv-bind-mount` files are accessible from containers
+  - Usage: `dk-bind-mount-mark-autorestart [project...]` (default: all projects)

 ## Docker Compose Scripts

 ### Core Compose Utilities